MackRoe/DjangoTutorial/README.md

-This project was restarted and can be found in sits entirety in the repository named
+This project was restarted and can be found in its entirety in the repository named
 # Polls_DjangoTutorial (https://github.com/MackRoe/Polls_DjangoTutorial)